3 Billionaire Maker Stocks That Could Be 23X Bigger than Netflix

 I’m guessing you may be as interested in this radical new trend as I am!

 Which is why I’m excited to announce that Motley Fool Canada just released a brand-new report with our top three stocks so investors can take full advantage of this new threat to Netflix’s dominance…

 And you can get it today for FREE.

 To get these picks sent straight to your inbox right now, simply enter your email below.

 By doing so, not only will you get the picks sent to your inbox… but the next page will show you our exclusive top stock for this opportunity.
 You won’t want to miss it.

 Did I mention all of this is absolutely free?
 So why wait?
 Enter your email now and get these stock picks in less than a minute!

-Returns as of July 3, 2020.
+Returns updated regularly during market hours.
 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 David Gardner owns shares of Amazon and Netflix.
 Tom Gardner owns shares of Netflix.
 The Motley Fool owns shares of Amazon and Netflix.
 The Motley Fool has a disclosure policy.
 Past performance is not a predictor of future results.
 Individual investment results may vary.
 All investing involves risk of loss.